For some small businesses and organizations, building a library of video content on YouTube sounds like a daunting task.

 I highly recommend leveraging this feature to your benefit.
 Through managing the Constant Contact YouTube Page, I’ve found that people are often interested in learning more if you make it easy for them.

-If you have a blog full of great, relative content, consider creating an annotation to direct them to your blog as well.
+If you have a blog full of great, relevant content, consider creating an annotation to direct them to your blog.

 Creating a vibrant and engaged YouTube channel may seem like a lot of work, but the reward is worth it.

 Videos help you become a trusted authority in your industry, as well as a personable source of entertainment.

 You don’t have to be a filmmaker or a video wizard to be successful on YouTube.
 All you need to do is figure out how you can offer your audience something of value.
 That way they’ll appreciate you effort, engage with you, and visit your page again and again.

 Keep these tips in mind and you can get started in no time:

 Editor’s Note: This post was originally published in September 2014 and has been updated for relevancy and accuracy.